-To comply with federal regulations governing financial aid and veterans' education benefits, we are required to report students who stop attending or who have never attended class.
+To comply with federal regulations governing financial aid and veterans' education benefits and F-1 international students, we are required to report students who stop attending or who have never attended class.
+F-1 students may have their immigration status terminated for non-attendance or poor attendance.
 This includes not attending class in person or not completing any assigned activities or not logging into the course on a regular basis as specifically promulgated in each course syllabus.
 Attendance is defined as attending class or logging in and making a meaningful contribution in an academic-related activity such as submission of an assignment, an assessment, engagement in a study group or an online discussion, etc. If a student does not perform the assigned attendance requirement in the first week, or if a student stops attending at any point in the course (for at least a one-week period), the university will drop the student without notice.
 Beyond the first week, instructors determine attendance for their specific courses.
+F-1 students must also attend the required orientation prior to attending class.